neuron-core/deep-research-agent/README.md

 - **Streaming Results**: Get real-time updates as the report is generated

 ## How to use this project
-Download the project on your machine and open your terminal into the project directory.
+Download the project on your machine and open your terminal in the project directory.
 First, install the composer dependencies:

 ```
 composer install